 Much of the art work on this website can be seen at Black Lab, Studio #16 on the Arts Walk at Monroe Street Market, 716 Monroe St. NE, Washington, DC, steps from the Brookland/CUA Metro stop (Red Line).
 Black Lab is on Facebook.

-I create and show my work in this space and am there during these hours:
+I create and show my work in this space and am there irregular hours for the rest of this year.

-Please check Black Lab's Facebook page for schedule changes.
+Please check Black Lab's Facebook page for my schedule updates for Black Lab art studio and Femme Fatale DC.